Instructions for NYU Courses Outside of Wagner

 Courses at Other Schools

 With the permission of the faculty, you may take courses offered by other divisions at NYU when such coursework is relevant to your program and enhances your educational experience.
 To determine if a course outside of Wagner is a good match for you:

 - Obtain and review the syllabus.
 Please note that the syllabi on the Pre-Approved University-Wide Electives list are provided as a reference for students.
 For the most up-to-date syllabi, contact the department offering the course.

 - Check for prerequisites or other restrictions.
 If you are unsure about your eligibility to take a course, you should contact the appropriate school or department in which the course is taught.

 - Check if the course is on our Pre-Approved University-Wide Electives list.

 Instructions for Obtaining Approval for Electives Not on Pre-Approved List

-If the course is not on the Pre-Approved University-Wide Electives list and NYU Wagner does not teach a similar course, but the course is open to NYU Wagner students and prerequisites have been met, you must first obtain permission from the Wagner faculty to apply the course toward your degree.
+If the course is not on the Pre-Approved University-Wide Electives list and NYU Wagner does not teach a similar course, but the course is open to NYU Wagner students and you have met the prerequisites, then you must first obtain permission from the Wagner faculty to apply the course toward your degree.
+To do so, you must submit the course syllabus and a brief memo.